They battled Harvey. Now Texas "Dreamers" face DACA's possible demise.

 Jesus Contreras, a Houston-area paramedic, barely slept this week.
 There wasn't much time for rest after Harvey started pummeling southeast Texas last Friday.
 Too many people needed his help — diabetics, cancer patients, elderly folks trapped in their homes.

-Contreras, who camped out in a fire station when he wasn't rushing around in an ambulance, didn't make it back to his house in Spring, a suburb north of Houston, until Thursday afternoon.
+Contreras, who camped out in a fire station when he wasn't rushing around in an ambulance, didn't make it back to his house until Thursday afternoon.
 That's when he turned on the news and heard that President Donald Trump was considering ending the federal program that allowed him to stay and work in the United States.

-Contreras is one of roughly 800,000 so-called "Dreamers" who signed up for the initiative known as Deferred Action for Childhood Arrivals, or DACA.
+Contreras is one of roughly 800,000 so-called "Dreamers" who signed up for Deferred Action for Childhood Arrivals, or DACA, an initiative that protects young undocumented immigrants from deportation.
 The White House said Friday that Trump would announce his decision on the Obama-era policy on Tuesday.

 Dreamers across the country are sure to spend Labor Day weekend anxiously waiting for word on their fates.
 And for the tens of thousands of DACA-eligible people in Harris County, which includes storm-battered Houston, the legal limbo is another blow.